Daintree Rainforest Hikes, the Great Barrier Reef and other stunning places

 Hasties Swamp isn’t far from Atherton.
 It’s a large wetland with many resident and migratory birds.
 Visitors can observe the birds from bird hides without causing any disturbance.

-The best time to watch the waterbirds is at dawn or dusk.
-We saw numerous Magpie Geese and Whistling Ducks.
+The best time to observe the waterbirds is at dawn or dusk.
+During our visit, we spotted flocks of Magpie Geese and Whistling Ducks.

 Mount Hypipamee Crater is located a 30-minute drive from Atherton.
 The crater features granite walls that rise 58 meters above the lake, which has a depth of 82 meters.

-Dinner Waterfalls is a pleasant walk from the Mount Hypipamee Crater and a great picnic or swim spot.
+Dinner Falls is a scenic and enjoyable walk from Mount Hypipamee Crater, offering a great spot for a picnic or a refreshing swim.

 Undara Lava Tubes

-The Undara Lava Tubes, in the Gulf Savannah region of North Queensland, were formed 190,000 years ago.
+The Undara Lava Tubes, in the rugged Gulf Savannah of North Queensland, gives a glimpse into Earth’s fiery past.
+Created by volcanic eruptions 190,000 years ago.
+These lava tubes are a network of underground tunnels, some of which are large enough to walk through.
 They are one of Australia’s most remarkable geological formations.
-The lava tubes are underground tunnels, some of which are large enough to walk through.
-Visitors can explore these natural wonders with a guided tour.

 On our way to the Undara Lava Tubes, we stopped at the Big Millstream Falls, one of Australia’s widest waterfalls.